There are now 2 possible online modes for units:

 - 6 points

-Indicative assessments in this unit are as follows: (1) written assessment (Failed Component), SLO 1, 2; (2) written assessment (Failed Component), SLO 3, 4, 5; and (3) practical assessment, SLO 2, 4.
+Indicative assessments in this unit are as follows: (1) written assessment; (2) written assessment; (3) practical assessment; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment (Failed Component), SLO 1, 2 and written assessment (Failed Component), SLO 3, 4, 5 components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment, written assessment, practical assessment, and professional behaviour assessment components.